-You can find adjunct professor positions through online job boards or by contacting colleges and universities directly.
+You can find adjunct engineering professor positions through online job boards or by contacting colleges and universities directly.
 Community colleges and other colleges and universities in your local area may be looking for someone to teach engineering classes, and this could be a fitting side hustle for you.

-Teaching is a great side hustle for engineers because it allows you to share your knowledge and expertise with others.
+Teaching is a great side hustle for engineers because it allows you to share your knowledge and technical expertise with others.
 It’s also an excellent way to earn extra money, especially if you can secure adjunct professor positions.

 7. Start a Blog or Niche Website